 The first cowboy woks (or discadas among Spanish-speaking folks) were made out of used cultivator discs.
 The discs start out with sharp edges, they get discarded when the edge wears off.
 I guess somebody got the bright idea that the worn out metal blades would be great for cooking.
 I wonder if the cowboy wok was inspired by those Mexican street food fryers with the well full of oil in the center?

 A friend named Jim Jard loaned me the one I am using, it has a lower disc to hold the charcoal and an upper disc for cooking.
 The upper disc screws up and down on a shaft to control the heat by raising or lowering it over the heat of the coals.
 Fajitas, hamburgers, steaks and other items that do well on a flat top are easy to cook on a cowboy wok.
 And its great for onions, peppers, and all those condiments that you can’t cook on a grill grate.

-A more sanitary version of the cowboy wok is now being manufactured using new steel discs with cute little horseshoe handles on the sides.
-You set them on top of a propane burner stand.
+A more sanitary version is now being manufactured in all sorts of custom sizes and variations.
 They work fine, but somehow it just isn’t the same.
 Once you start making sanitary replicas, you lose the ingenuity of the original.

 8 thoughts on “The Original Cowboy Wok (Discada)”

 You oughta be making paella in that thang.

 My Grandpa used to have one, it was a cast iron wok looking thingy with rebar legs welded on.
 He called it a comal and used to cook for us when we went camping or fishing.
 Breakfast Taos over an open fire….yum.
 I inherited it when he died but my Mother threw it away.
 So I’m looking to replace it…..Yup, the sanitary stainless steel one just didn’t do it for me.
 Must be a South Texas thing, or nothing!
 I don’t want an Arkansas comal.